When do carry trades work?

 Let’s put this into perspective.

 Your neighbor would probably choose a low-paying yet safe investment then put it somewhere else.
-It doesn’t matter if the return is low as long as long as the investment is a “sure thing.”
+It doesn’t matter if the return is low as long as the investment is a “sure thing.”

 Finding yield is not the priority anymore. preserving principal is.